Not Bones, Not Blood

 from the beach with your mother and stepfather, sand stuck to your toes and legs, resistant to the

-is a nurse, so she goes, and you, you just follow, useless.
-Men and women stand around the
+is a nurse, so she goes, and you just follow, useless.
+Men and women stand around the wreckage

 The way it has ended its flight, facing the road, it is as though the driver is observing traffic, idly

-—birdwatching.
-In movies you have noted a trend lately: people are driving, seen
+birdwatching.
+In movies, you have noticed a trend lately: people are driving, seen

 from within their car, when a car or a truck or a freight train sneaks into the frame, fast and

 silent.
 For a second, no one in the car knows it is coming.
 Just you.
 You can already feel the taste

 of iron and blood and broken teeth in their mouth, and you say a silent prayer in your head:

 please never let this happen to anyone I love.
 When you ride in cars, you wonder: would it

 crumple like a hated first draft in a wastepaper basket? and would the shock rearrange your

 bones as if it knew better? superior and cruel?